opensourcecourse/style-assignment/README.md

 # Style assignment

 We now get to work on cultivating a pythonic style.
-Much of this assignment (and coding style in general) is arbitrary, but, as we discussed in class consistency with community guidelines is important!
-As you work through this assignment be sure to apply the principles we discussed in class, mainly following the spirit of pep8.
-Don't let dogma mask larger issues or even lead to making code less readable or consistent.
-As always, apply your best judgement and add explanation if you think it is merited.
+Much of this assignment (and coding style in general) is arbitrary, but consistency with community guidelines is important!
+As you work through this assignment be sure to apply the principles we discussed in class, especially following the spirit of pep8.
+But remember, don't let dogma mask larger issues or even lead to making code less readable or consistent!
+As always, apply your best judgement and add explanation where needed.

 # Task 1: Stylize (10 points)